John Stanley, 1st Baron Stanley of Alderley

 He was elected to the House of Commons for Wootton Bassett in 1790, a seat he held until 1796.
 He was also elected a Fellow of the Royal Society in 1790.
 In 1839 Stanley was raised to the peerage as Baron Stanley of Alderley, in the County of Chester.

+Marriage and issue

+Stanley married the Lady Maria Josepha, daughter of John Holroyd, 1st Earl of Sheffield, in 1796.
+There were 11 children of the marriage; twin sons and seven daughters survived to adulthood.